foreverfl/vscode/docs/cpp/config-wsl.md

 Choose **Install** and then **Reload Required** when the button is displayed in the Extensions view to complete installing the C/C++ extension.

-If you already have C/C++ language extensions installed locally in VS Code, you'll need to go to the Extensions view (`kb(workbench.view.extensions)`) and install those extensions into WSL.
+If you already have C/C++ language extensions installed locally in VS Code, you'll need to go to the Extensions view (`Ctrl+Shift+X`) and install those extensions into WSL.
 Locally installed extensions can be installed into WSL by selecting the **Install in WSL** button and then **Reload Required**.

 ![Install in WSL button](images/wsl/install-in-wsl.png)